lajanki/alarmpi/README.md

 ```
 and then continue with the rest of the requirements as above.

+> [!IMPORTANT]
-Note that on an older Raspberry Pi model compiling from source can take a couple of hours.
+> On an older Raspberry Pi model compiling from source can take a couple of hours.

 ## Usage